 There's a reason that the Nexus 4 has been sold out almost since it hit the Play Store: for custom ROM enthusiasts, buying anything else is a crapshoot.
 Assuming that the bootloader is unlocked (or can be,) you've just got to hope there's enough adoption among ROM developers to ensure a steady stream of builds.
 Owners of T-Mobile's former flagship, the HTC Amaze 4G, have had relatively good options in this area, and they just got a little better: the CyanogenMod team has released official nightly builds of CM10.
-Owners of the older Sensation 4G can also join the party.

 Update: The ICS update should be rolling out to the Amaze 4G now.
 Head to the Settings -> About menu to check for it.

 Earlier this month, T-Mobile updated the support documents for the Sensation 4G to let users know that the ICS update would be available "very soon."
 Now, we have an exact date for that very soon: May 16th.

 It could oftentimes be unstable and not properly tested, lacking any changelogs, but eventually evolving into alphas, betas, release candidates, and finally stable releases.

 Update: Confirmed working on both Sensation and T-Mobile Sensation 4G.

 Have an HTC Sensation or T-Mobile Sensation 4G?

 Looks like HTC and T-Mobile may be pushing ICS to the Sensation 4G sooner than expected, as the Sensation's support documents on T-Mobile's site just got an encouraging update: